GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to know which system modes and states my subsystem must support.***
 * Which protection means need to be provided for an interface?
 * Which variants of a HW item need to be provided?
-* Who are the Stakeholders involved in the intended solution?

-  ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Who provides the inputs to a critical function?
 # IV&V Engineer
 Definition - IV&V Engineer